 So, here’s the burning question…how diligent are you about exercise?.
 Probably the same as the rest of us.
 We all know we should do it regularly and we all know why…but it’s not always easy is it?

-So in this post, I’m going to suggest some really great ways to get that extra movement you need for both your physical AND emotional wellbeing.
-(Includes 16 Video Tutorials)
+So in this post, I’m going to suggest 30 Step By Step Ways To Stay Active In Midlife.
+Some low impact and some higher level.
+There are some really great ways to get that extra movement you need for both your physical AND emotional wellbeing.
+No excuses now!